ekessh/credit-eda/README.md

 ## Project Description

 This project is part of a PG program and focuses on applying Exploratory Data Analysis (EDA) in a real-world business scenario.
 It aims to provide a practical understanding of risk analytics within the banking and financial services industry.
-Participants will learn how data can be effectively utilized to minimize lending risks.
+I learned how data can be effectively utilized to minimize lending risks.

 ## Objectives